mohammadqaderi/Global-Market-Api/README.md

 - Twitter - [@nestframework](https://twitter.com/nestframework)
 ## License

-  This Project if fully licensed to mohammad qaderi and his team
+  This Project is fully licensed to mohammad qaderi and his team